 “Stone Garden” is a song talking about a fictional person who ends their life, and we follow their thought process as it ends, and the regret after, thinking that everything might’ve turned for the better and how it wasn’t worth it, so this is sort of our “anti-suicide” song.

 “Wither” is about the loss of a loved one, a non-human bestfriend, the emptiness that it brought and the many desperate attempts to cope.
-This song is dedicated to anyone who has ever lost someone, whether it’s a friend, a loved one, a family member (incl pets), etc.
+This song is dedicated to anyone who has ever lost someone, whether it’s a friend, a loved one, a family member (incl pets), etc. You can also check an article on pet insurance at Fuzzy Rescue.

 *Side note that “Knowing, remembering” from the last part in the lyrics (which also is where the EP title comes from) talks about knowing that you couldn’t change what happened, but always remembering and cherishing those memories made together, this, of course, can also be put into most of our songs in similar, or different ways.